 - Albania

 - Algeria

 - Armenia

 - Bosnia and Herzegovina

 - Liechtenstein

 - The former Yugoslav Republic of Macedonia

 - Monaco

 - Montenegro

 - Morocco

+- Norway

 - Serbia

-- Switzerland (can be excluded from the list as it already applies the TSI6)
+- Switzerland

 - Syria

 - Tunisia

 - Turkey

 - Ukraine

 Different geographical areas can be observed.
 For some regions it might be of interest to join the "TAF TSI area" (in terms of the volume of freight transport with the EU), whereas for others it might perhaps not be of so much interest.